JasonCasperson/UTAUSTINPROJECT1/Readme.md

 For our groups project, we examined data from the CDC(https://catalog.data.gov/dataset/vsrr-provisional-drug-overdose-death-counts) and Rutgers to investigate the nationwide issue of drug overdose deaths.
 We wanted to understand if there truly is an opioid crisis occuring in our country and if there are any socioeconomic factors that contribute negativly or decrease the amount of OD deaths state/nation wide.

-#Question: Which drugs are the most lethal.
+#Question 1: Which drugs are the most lethal.

-Question#1

 1 Opioids
 2 Pscyho Stimulants